Senator John McCain, ex-POW and political maverick, dead at 81

 His family had announced on Friday that McCain was discontinuing further cancer treatment.

-A statement from his office said: “Senator John Sidney McCain III died at 4:28 p.m. on August 25, 2018.
+A statement from his office on Saturday said: “Senator John Sidney McCain III died at 4:28 p.m. on August 25, 2018.
 With the senator when he passed were his wife Cindy and their family.
 At his death, he had served the United States of America faithfully for sixty years.”

 No further details were immediately provided.